 How much do they charge?

 One of the biggest mistakes I see when selecting a contractor is basing everything on price alone, instead of options that you want and need.
-Although price is important because you do not want to overpay, it is important to select a contractor that will let you know what the options are and give you what you want.
+Although price is important because no one wants to overpay, it is important to select a contractor that will let you know what the options are and give you what you want before the project begins (not afterwards).
 It would be like buying a car without an air conditioner, although you bought the car for less money, you really did not get what you wanted.
 If you cannot afford the type of project or the contractor of your choice, maybe you should wait until you can, instead of rushing into it.
-Bottom line—it is a good idea to never make money the number one priority in building a project—once that happens, bad things start to occur and the customer rarely ends up happy.
+Bottom line — it is a good idea to never make money the number one priority in building a project — once that happens, bad things start to occur and the customer rarely ends up happy.

 When can they start the project?